TripsBrazilChapada dos Veadeiros

 Overview

-Trekking Chapada dos Veadeiros means walking 70 km in seven days across the Kalunga territory, the largest quilombo by land area in Brazil.
-This 7-day expedition crosses the Vão do Moleque, a remote valley in Cavalcante, Goiás, on the eastern side of the Chapada dos Veadeiros highlands.
+Trekking in Chapada dos Veadeiros means walking 70 km across the Kalunga territory, the largest quilombo by land area in Brazil.
+This 7-day expedition crosses the Vão do Moleque, a remote valley in Cavalcante, Goiás, on the eastern side of these highlands.
 You camp on Kalunga family land, eat meals cooked by host families, and reach six waterfalls on foot.

-The route is a point-to-point traverse: legs of 18 km, 22 km, 18 km, 16 km and 8 km on the five hiking days, with a 4×4 support vehicle carrying the camping gear so you walk with a light daypack.
+The route is a point-to-point traverse: legs of 18 km, 22 km, 18 km, 16 km, and 8 km on the five hiking days, with a 4×4 support vehicle carrying the camping gear so you can walk with a light daypack.
 Difficulty is rated 3 out of 5 for both technical terrain and physical effort, so you need to be comfortable with long days on uneven trails and one day with about 1,320 m of ascent.
-Two guides lead the group: a Montanero expedition guide and a local Kalunga community guide.
+Two guides lead the group: an expedition guide (our partner) and a local Kalunga community guide.

-• Full itinerary: a ~70 km point-to-point trek over 5 hiking days, visiting Cachoeira Santa Bárbara, Salto do Curriola, Cachoeira da Juliana, Cachoeira do Guardião, Cachoeira do Correntão and Cachoeira da Pedra Furada.
+• Full itinerary: a ~70 km point-to-point trek over 5 hiking days, visiting Santa Bárbara Waterfall, Salto do Curriola, Juliana Waterfall, Guardião Waterfall, Correntão Waterfall, and Pedra Furada Waterfall.

 • Six named waterfalls in the Kalunga territory, with river swim stops along the way.